johnBartos/Resource-Monitor-Visualization/README.md

 4. Unit testing React components
     - use `shallowRender`
 5. Further componentization
-    - Alerts can be their own component instead of a `li`
+    - Alerts can be their own component instead of just an `li`
         - Will be useful if interactivity is added
 5. Better testing overall - can eliminate a lot of code by using `sinon` for mocks
 6. Use constants instead of strings for actions